Yorkshire Bank: Acquisition by National Australia Bank

 In 1990, the National Australia Bank Group acquired the bank from the consortium of owning banks which, after mergers and acquisitions, were the National Westminster Bank (holders of 40%), Barclays Bank (32%), Lloyds Bank (20%), and Royal Bank of Scotland (8%).
 The price paid was £1 billion and the bank joined National Australia Bank's other European businesses, Clydesdale Bank (Scotland) and Northern Bank (which operated in both jurisdictions in Ireland).

 In May 2005, the National Australia Bank announced its intention to merge the Yorkshire Bank with the Clydesdale under one operating licence, in which the former would be a trading name of the latter.
 Both operate under separate identities although the Clydesdale brand is the one that has been used in further expansion into the south of England (Northern Bank was sold to Danske Bank of Denmark along with its operations in the Republic of Ireland, the National Irish Bank).
 At the same time 40 branches were closed, a reduction of a fifth of the Yorkshire Bank network.

 In 2006 underlying profit rose 16.7 per cent to £454 million compared with a year earlier, while post-tax earnings climbed 12.8 per cent to £229 million.
 Total income was up 8.7 per cent at £1,193 million, while net interest income climbed 14.6 per cent to £769 million.

 In April 2012, National Australia Bank completed a strategic review of its businesses in the United Kingdom and decided to scale back operations, completely stopping Commercial Property Investment lending and closing 29 Financial Solutions Centres, with the resultant loss of 1,400 jobs over three years.

-In July 2013, Yorkshire Bank forgot to renew its domain name, leading to customers being unable to log onto its website for a number of days.
+In July 2013, Yorkshire Bank forgot to renew its DNS server domain name, leading to customers being unable to log onto its website for a number of days.
 Yorkshire Bank blamed individual ISPs saying they had not refreshed their servers.
 On 2 September 2014 the bank suffered more IT related issues as its systems left customers unable to make or receive payments for a period of time.